 6.6.1 General

 Beam correspondence is the ability of the UE to select a suitable beam for UL transmission based on DL measurements with or without relying on UL beam sweeping.
-The beam correspondence requirement is satisfied assuming the presence of both SSB and CSI-RS signals and Type D QCL is maintained between SSB and CSI-RS.
+The beam correspondence requirement is satisfied assuming the use of SSB only, CSI-RS only signals or both SSB and CSI-RS as configured for the UE.
+Type D QCL may bemaintained between SSB and CSI-RS.

 6.6.2 Beam correspondence for power class 1